gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I had always been sensitive to other people, always tried to help, always taken on more than I should.

 But this moment was clear:
 I needed to take care of myself.

-Physically, psychologically, emotionally.
+Physically.
+Psychologically.
+Emotionally.

 I kept that promise to myself for a long time.

 Then, being in a foreign country, the workload, the school, the pressure, somewhere the thread broke again.

 Not as badly as before,
 but I still wasn't meeting all my own needs.

 A few weeks ago,
 my body reminded me again:

+iron deficiency,
+heavy periods,
+heart palpitations,
-iron deficiency, heavy periods, heart palpitations, shortness of breath.
+shortness of breath.

 I remembered the girl in the MRI machine who held herself together for sixty minutes so she could learn the truth.

 *Don't forget her,* I told myself.

+*Your degree,*
+*your work,*
+*other people,*
-*Your degree, your work, other people, all of it is a fraction of your life.
+*all of it is a fraction of your life.*

-You come first, Filiz.*
+*You come first, Filiz.*

 ---